 What is it?

-Wikis store information alphabetically, making it easy to access and update.
-Some teams use wikis for project documentation and knowledge bases, and others for policies and procedures.
+Create Wiki Articles to store information for project documentation, knowledge bases, and policies and procedures.
 Wikis can be used to organize and share information such as to-do lists, meeting notes, and observations, and to get feedback via the comments.
 Wikis allow multiple authors to collaborate on content, exchange edits, and compare drafts.
+You can publish new Wiki Articles immediately, save them as drafts, or queue them for publishing at a later date.
+Depending on their location, Wiki Articles may require moderation before they are published.

 Using Wiki articles for documentation, policies, and procedures